DarkFlippers/unleashed-firmware/bootloader/ReadMe.md

 | f7        | 0x08000000    | 0x00008000    | L+Back    | L+Back, hold L    |

 Also there is a ST bootloader combo available on empty device: L+Ok+Back, release Back,Left.
-Target independend code and headers in `src` and `target/include` folders.
+Target independent code and headers in `src` and `target/include` folders.

 # Building